-Exceeding Discussion post comprehensively addresses the topic and adds value to Expectations the Discussion with stimulating posts 10 points Posts in-depth, incisive reflections that demonstrate critical thinking; shares real-world experiences and examples Well-written posts made within the required time frame; no grammar/spelling errors Uses the topic titles provided in both the post and the reply Meeting Discussion post is on-topic, relevant, and contains original content Expectations Shows evidence of knowledge and understanding of content with clear 8-9 points connections to real-life examples Posts are submitted by deadlines, use complete sentences and rarely have grammar/spelling errors Responds substantively to a class member's post Does not use the topic title provided in the post or the reply Does not include the classmate's name or topic when replying to their post Emerging Does not include the classifiate s name of topic when replying to their post Posts are on-topic, but may lack originality and/or fail to elicit reflections Towards from or build on ideas of others; examples may be made but may be Expectations irrelevant or unclear how they connect to course content 7 points Posts submitted late or contains multiple grammar and/or spelling errors Posted a comment but did not reply to a class member's post Below Discussion post does not contain enough reference back to original topic Expectations or may not address the issue at hand sufficiently 1-6 points Little evidence of knowledge/understanding of course content is shown; • Entitle evidence of knowledge/understanding of course content is shown, examples missing Posts contain incomplete sentences and/or may not adhere to standard English grammar/spelling Posts may be submitted late or contain multiple grammar and/or spelling • Posis may be submitted late of contain multiple grammar and/or spennig errors Source not cited properly Missing 0 points Class member did not participate in the Discussion o pointo
+Exceeding Expectations 10 points Discussion post comprehensively addresses the topic and adds value to the Discussion with stimulating posts Posts in-depth, incisive reflections that demonstrate critical thinking; shares real-world experiences and examples Well-written posts made within the required time frame; no grammar/spelling errors Uses the topic titles provided in both the post and the reply Meeting Discussion post is on-topic, relevant, and contains original content Expectations Shows evidence of knowledge and understanding of content with clear 8-9 points connections to real-life examples Posts are submitted by deadlines, use complete sentences and rarely have grammer/applling agrees. have grammar/spelling errors Responds substantively to a class member's post Responds substantively to a class member's post Does not use the topic title provided in the post or the reply Emerging Does not include the classmate's name or topic when replying to their post Posts are on-topic, but may lack originality and/or fail to elicit reflections Emerging Towards from or build on ideas of others; examples may be made but may be Expectations irrelevant or unclear how they connect to course content 7 points Posts submitted late or contains multiple grammar and/or spelling errors . poe Posted a comment but did not reply to a class member's post Below Discussion post does not contain enough reference back to original topic Expectations or may not address the issue at hand sufficiently 1-6 points Little evidence of knowledge/understanding of course content is shown; examples missing Posts contain incomplete sentences and/or may not adhere to standard English grammar/spelling Posts may be submitted late or contain multiple grammar and/or spelling errors Source not cited properly or content is generated by Artificial Intelligence Missing 0 points Class member did not participate in the Discussion